Discover Why Taipei is the #1 Place to Learn Chinese This Year

 Kaohsiung

-There’s a reason so many foreigners in Taiwan relocate from Taipei to Kaohsiung – the great weather.
+There’s a reason so many foreigners relocate from Taipei to Kaohsiung – the great weather.

 People studying Mandarin in Kaohsiung can experience true linguistic immersion and enjoy the spectacular oceanside scenery.

-For all you foodies out there – Kaohsiung’s night markets are some of the biggest and best in all of Taiwan.
+For all you foodies out there – Kaohsiung is famous for having some of the biggest and best night markets.

 Not to mention, the Tiger and Dragon Pagodas and Pier 2 Art Center are some of the coolest places to hang out after class!